 You are required to have your thesis title page approved before submission.
+The format for the title page is detailed within the Thesis examination section in Thesis Title Page Details.
 Please email your title page to the Thesis Examinations Office.
 Your title page must be checked to confirm that the title and layout are both correct.

-Please note, that if you wish to change your title from that approved at candidacy you must first submit an Application for Variation to Candidacy form. [.pdf – 94kB]
+Please note that if you wish to change your title from that approved at candidacy you must first submit an Variation to Candidacy Details form.

 For recipients of scholarships, please contact the Scholarships Manager in the Office of Research & Development.
 Scholarship recipients may be eligible for reimbursements regarding binding fees.
 For further information regarding postgraduate research scholarships, visit the Graduate Research School scholarships page.